NASA-SW-VnV/fret/fret-electron/docs/_media/installingFRET/installationInstructions.md

 For the installation of FRET on Apple M1 machines see notes below.

+### Using Docker to Create a Linux Executable

+Alternatively to the standard installation, Linux users can use a [Docker image](../../../../tools/Scripts/docker) to build an executable binary.
+To do so, please follow the steps below:

+1. cd fret
+2. mv fret/tools/Scripts/docker/Dockerfile .
+3. mv fret/tools/Scripts/docker/generate_executable_Linux.sh .
+4. docker build -t fret-install -f Dockerfile .
+5. mkdir ../fret-desktop (Replace path with your preference)
+6. docker run -v $PWD/../fret-desktop:/tmp/fret -u root -it fret-install:latest /bin/bash
+7. cp ~fret/Desktop/FRET-linux-x64.tgz /tmp/fret/
+8. cd ../fret-desktop
+9. tar -xzvf FRET-linux-x64.tgz
+10. cd FRET-linux-x64
+11. ./FRET (run FRET)
+12. (Optional) If you want to enable use of the simulator, add "path/to/fret-desktop/FRET-linux-x64/resources/app/tools/LTLSIM/ltlsim-core/simulator" to your PATH environment variable.

 ### Notes

 > __Note:__ To run the LTLSIM simulator, a NuSMV (see http://nusmv.fbk.eu/) installation is required.
 Please make sure that the NuSMV binaries directory is added to the PATH environment variable.
 Additionally, please add `$PATH_TO_FRET/fret/tools/LTLSIM/ltlsim-core/simulator` to the PATH environment variable.